 My husband used to work as a waiter in Melbourne many years ago.
 It’s where he developed his passion for good food.
 Since I first met him, he has reminisced and raved about a chargrilled Caesar Salad that one of the restaurants used to serve.
 With my lettuce patch in full yield, this is the perfect time of year for me to have a go at recreating this delicious salad.

 The end result was well received and my 6-year-old son rated it as his new ‘favourite’ – so I guess I’ll be making this again over winter.

 Whilst the processes in this recipe are a little more fiddly than my standard fare, it is anything but tricky to make.
-As usual, I’ve accommodated various dietary requirements.
-As a vegetarian myself for many years, I also have an amazing ‘Sea Caesar Salad’ up my sleeve for the vegetarians and vegans out there – coming soon!
+As usual, I’ve accommodated various dietary requirements including a vegetarian variation.

 Until then… A chargrilled Caesar Salad with Maple Bacon

 Take a look at the variations (below the main recipe) for suggestions to alter the recipe to suit many specific dietary requirements.

 Chargrilled Caesar Salad with maple bacon

 - 2 piece/s sourdough

 - 55 g butter or olive oil (¼ cup approx.)

 - 1 clove/s garlic -peeled and left whole